Infertility in Male Cats

 Disorders of the penis may prevent successful mating.
 These disorders may be hereditary defects or caused by trauma.
 Commonly observed disorders of the penis in cats include priapism (persistent erection), paraphimosis (inability to retract the penis into the sheath), and phimosis (inability to extend the penis from the sheath).

 In long-haired cats, the entanglement of long hair can lead to problems with the penis and successful breeding; improved grooming may resolve these breeding concerns.
-Back or pelvis pain may also inhibit the successful mounting of the female cat.
+Back or pelvis pain may also inhibit the male cat from successfully mounting the female cat.

 How will my veterinarian determine the cause of my cat's infertility?

-1. Complete blood cell count and serum biochemistries.
+1. Complete blood cell count (CBC) and serum biochemistries.
 Screening blood work, including thyroid levels, can be used to assess your cat's overall internal health and reveal possible causes of infertility.
-A urinalysis may also be performed, to assess for the presence of urinary tract disease.
+A urinalysis may also be performed to assess for the presence of urinary tract disease.

 2. Infectious disease testing.
 These tests assess for viral infections such as FeLV, FIV, and FIP.